 What is a hostile work environment?

 However, hostile work environment claims are especially challenging because there is no clear answer as to when harassment is severe enough to constitute a legal claim.
-Although courts have repeatedly expressed that they do not want to step into the role of a human resources department, it remains a highly factual inquiry as to whether harassment is at a level where it creates a hostile work environment.
+Although courts have repeatedly stated that they do not want to assume the role of a human resources department, it remains a highly factual inquiry whether harassment rises to the level of creating a hostile work environment.
 Especially in recent years, courts seem reluctant to dismiss a claim or grant summary judgment without permitting an employee’s claim to be presented to a factfinder, and this abundance of caution is unlikely to change in light of recent politics and the #MeToo movement.
 Nonetheless, case law has indicated that certain circumstances tend to be strong evidence of a hostile work environment, including the use of racial slurs (even once) and when incidents involve physical actions or altercations.
-In addition, the frequency of harassing behavior is important; a court is unlikely to find that a single incident is sufficient to constitute a hostile work environment unless it is particularly egregious.
+In addition, the frequency of harassing behavior is important; a court is unlikely to find that a single incident alone constitutes a hostile work environment unless it is particularly egregious.

 What steps can I take to protect my organization?